Internal resistance of electrical power sources

 Current

-The current with a loaded power source can be calculated using the following formula:
+The current when the power source is under load can be calculated using the following formula:

 The internal resistance can then be calculated using the current and the voltage difference.